in-toto/archivista/README.md

 }
 ```

+## Deployment

+Archivista can be easily deployed thru the provided helm chart into your kubernetes
+cluster.
+See the [README](chart/README.md) for more details.

 ## What's Next

 We would like to expand the types of data Archivista can ingest as well as expand the metadata Archivista collected about